Sarfaraz-ul-Haq/Sarfaraz-ul-Haq/README.md

 ### Hi there 👋 I'm Sarfaraz ul Haq

-### Panaversity - Cloud Native Applied Generative, Agentic and Robotic AI Engineering
+### Panaversity - Agentic and Robotic AI Engineering

 * 🤝  Generative AI and Metaverse Enthusiast
 * 🌍  Based in Pakistan 🇵🇰